NEWS

 LINE YOUR BUCKET (optional)

 You can line your bucket with a piece of recycled newspaper, brown paper bag or dried leaves.
-PLease no glossy or “coated” paper (this is plastic!)
-We DO NOT accept “bio” plastic bags—they don’t break down fast enough at our composting site.
+Please no glossy or “coated” paper.
+(These contain micro-plastics!)
+We DO NOT accept “bio-plastic” bags—they don’t break down fast enough at our composting site.

 Tip: Stow your bucket in the fridge or freezer if you don’t plan to drop off often.